Z-HOPE (Zetas Helping Other People Excel)

 March of Dimes – March for Babies

-Tau Delta Zeta supported its national partner of 38 years, the March of Dimes, and participated in the annual March for Babies event held at Watkins Park in Upper Marlboro, Maryland.
-Chapter members assisted with registration and a check point, and volunteered as spirit leaders and walkers at the event.
-Other members of Team Tau Delta Zeta walked the three mile course.
-Chapter member efforts raised close to $5,000 dollars for the March of Dimes.
-The chapter was recognized by the March of Dimes as one of the top five walk teams in the county.
+Tau Delta Zeta members participate in the annual March for Babies event held at Watkins Park in Upper Marlboro, Maryland.
+Chapter members assist with registration, volunteer as spirit leaders and walk the three mile course.
+TDZ efforts have raised thousands of dollars for the March of Dimes, and in 2014 TDZ was named the top fundraising team in Prince George’s County by raising over $8,000.

 The Importance of Exercise